MicrosoftDocs/azure-devops-docs/docs/boards/boards-faqs.md

 ### Q: Can I upload my own custom work item type icons?

-**Example request**: *When I create a new work item type I get an option to choose an icon, this icon set is limited and does not support the icons that we would prefer for our use case.
+**Example request**: *When I create a new work item type, I get an option to choose an icon.
+The icon set is limited and doesn't support the icons that we would prefer for our use case.
 Is there a way to associate custom icon to new work item type?*

 **A:** No. Uploading your custom icons isn't a supported feature at this time.